Pips Answer for Tuesday, February 10, 2026

 This usually means the two numbers in those boxes have to be identical, which narrows down which dominoes can straddle those lines.
 I focused on the sum of 1 in the middle, which is a huge hint because only a 0 and 1 or two small numbers can work there.

-Nyt Pips hard answer for 2026-02-10
+NYT Pips hard answer for 2026-02-10

-Answer for 2026-02-10
+Complete answer for 2026-02-10 (Hard)

 For the Hard puzzle, I went straight for the sum of 12.
 In a standard set, that's almost always a double-six, and it really helped anchor the bottom of the board.
 I then looked at the sum of 0, which obviously had to be a zero pip.